dsoftwareinc/ghactions-manager/README.md

 - Rerun or cancel a workflow run — or even just a single job.
 - Open the workflow file associated with a run.
 - Generate GitHub links to specific file lines from the IDE.

+### Repository settings (license required)

+Manage a repository's GitHub Actions configuration from a dedicated settings dialog, without opening the browser:

+- **Variables & secrets** — list, add, edit, and delete repository (and organization) variables and secrets.
+- **Collaborators** — view the repository's collaborators and add or remove them.
+- **Environments** — create and delete deployment environments.
+For each environment:
+    - Edit environment variables (add, update, delete).
+    - Review environment secrets and deployment protection rules.
+    - Manage deployment branch policies that control which branches can deploy.

 ### Workflow file editing